 Should I sell my thriving Ad agency, move to a tropical island and become a novelist?
 “Just Do It”

-Seems a little shallow to base all of my big and small decisions on a three - word headline but, so far, its worked for me and really I am still an Ad guy at heart even though I live my life based on someone else’s slogan.
+Seems a little shallow to base all of my big and small decisions on a three - word headline, but so far, it's worked for me, and really, I am still an Ad guy at heart, even though I live my life based on someone else’s slogan.

 Tips For Writers?
 I’m Terribly Sorry, But I Simply Don’t Have Any.